JustFixNYC/nycdb-k8s-loader/README.md

 a convenient way to "slot in" the loading of WoW data to an already existing workflow for other NYCDB datasets.

+At the time of this update, there is a [custom scheduled ECS rule][] created via the AWS console that updates the `wow` dataset.

 [Cron Jobs]: https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/
 [NYC-DB]: https://github.com/aepyornis/nyc-db
 [Kubernetes Jobs]: https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/